Magnolia grandiflora: United States cultivation

 M. grandiflora is a very popular ornamental tree throughout its native range in the coastal plain of the Gulf/South Atlantic states.
 Grown for its attractive, shiny green leaves and fragrant flowers, it has a long history in the Southern United States.
-Many large and very old specimens can be found in the subtropical port cities such as Houston, New Orleans, Mobile, AL; Jacksonville, FL; Savannah, GA; Charleston, SC; and Wilmington, NC.
+Many large and very old specimens can be found in the subtropical port cities such as Houston; New Orleans; Mobile, Alabama; Jacksonville, Florida; Savannah, Georgia; Charleston, South Carolina; and Wilmington, North Carolina.
 M. grandiflora is the state tree of Mississippi and the state flower of Louisiana.

-The species is also cultivated as far north as coastal areas of New Jersey, Connecticut, Long Island, NY, and Delaware, and in much of the Chesapeake Bay region in Maryland, and eastern Virginia.
-On the West Coast, it can be grown as far north as the Vancouver, BC, Canada area, though cooler summers on the West Coast slow growth compared to the East Coast.
+The species is also cultivated as far north as coastal areas of New Jersey, Connecticut, Long Island, New York, and Delaware, and in much of the Chesapeake Bay region in Maryland, and eastern Virginia.
+On the West Coast, it can be grown as far north as the Vancouver, British Columbia, Canada area, though cooler summers on the West Coast slow its growth compared to the East Coast.
 In the interior of the US, some of the cold-hardy cultivars have flourished as far north as Louisville, Kentucky and Cincinnati, Ohio, where a sizable population exists.
 Farther north, few known long-term specimens are found due to the severe winters, and/or lack of sufficient summer heat.
+Seeds may promote health and prevent diseases like high blood pressure, heart disturbances and epilepsy.

 M. grandiflora is also grown in parts of Mexico, Central America, and South America, as well as parts of Asia.